SpineEventEngine/config/scripts/publish-documentation/README.md

 * `tags` - a list of comma-separated git tags.
 A tag marked with an asterisk is considered 'primary'.
    A tag without it is considered 'secondary'.
 * `paths` - a list of comma-separated paths to modules.
 A path should be using the Unix file separator("/").
-   A path is considered relative to the root of the repository, i.e. for a root-level module the path is just the name of the module.
+   A path is considered relative to the root of the repository, i.e. for a root-level module, the path is just the name of the module.

 An example is provided below: